 Let me know how you liked getting to know these amazing people.
+Looking forward to hearing from you.

 I first met Cambrea and Robin in 2006, when both helped get off the ground, WuHsingTao School, the school that Dirk and myself founded, Both women were very generous with their time, energy and expertise, true humanitarians.
 A most memorable time was an outing to Jazz Ally to hear Dr. John.
 An evening of funky New Orleans music, yummy food, and fun company.